Can breakdown of perturbation in the $\alpha$-attractor inflation lead to PBH formation?: Results and Discussion

+Although the calculations from Figure \ref{fig:potential-high-k} through Figure \ref{fig:Power_spectrum} are with the chaotic $\alpha$-attractor $T$ model potential, the results will be similar for the corresponding $E$ model potential.
+Therefore, we are not displaying those results here.

-To further endorse the identification of the peaks with the PBH formation events, in Table \ref{tab:table_name_parameters} we have shown our calculations regarding some properties of these PBHs.
-The momentum-dependent PBH masses in the unit of the solar mass($M_\odot$) have been presented in column $4$.
-The calculation of the masses is based on the formula given in Ref. \cite{Teimoori:2021pte}.
-Table \ref{tab:table_name_parameters} suggests that, massive PBHs are formed at those values of $k$, where the density contrast shows a large positive peak and the Bardeen potential shows a large negative value, which reflects the efficacy of the Bardeen potential in the PBH formations.
-Thus it is right to say that the Bardeen potential acts as a source of intense gravitational field, where the tiny quantum nuggets are amplified into massive PBHs.
-The mass-dependent evaporation times and the Hawking temperatures \cite{1975CMaPh..43..199H} are presented in columns $5$ and $6$ respectively.
-The calculations of these quantities are based on the formulae given in Ref. \cite{Dalianis:2018ymb}.
+To further endorse the identification of the peaks of the density distribution over various $k$ modes (see Figure \ref{fig:Density_1}) with the PBHs formation events, in Table \ref{tab:table_name_parameters} we have shown our results regarding some of their physical properties.
+In the column $4$ of Table \ref{tab:table_name_parameters}, the momentum-dependent PBH masses in the unit of the solar mass ($M_\odot$) have been presented.
+The calculation of the masses is based on the formula given in Eq. (\ref{eq:massPBH}).
+The mass-dependent evaporation times and the Hawking temperatures \cite{1975CMaPh..43..199H} from Eqs. (\ref{eq:evaporationtime}) and (\ref{eq:hawkingtemperture}) are presented in columns $5$ and $6$ respectively.
 The evaporation time scale of the PBHs in our calculations is found in the range $10^{25}-10^{33}$s, which is very large in comparison to the age of the universe ($\sim 10^{17}$s).
 Also, the Hawking temperatures ($\sim 10^{-5} - 10^{-8}$ GeV) are very small, showing that the possibility of extinction of such PBHs by Hawking radiation is negligibly small.
-Thus, these PBHs may exist in the present universe, thereby making themselves potential candidates for the dark matter.
+Thus, these PBHs may exist in the present universe, thereby making themselves substantial part of the DM.